-- 1. The following items unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or otherwise not subject to that registration requirement or unless the item is classified as a curio or relic by the U.S. Department of Justice:

-- a) An explosive weapon;
+- 111. The following items, unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or otherwise not subject to that registration requirement or unless the item is classified as a curio or relic by the U.S. Department of Justice: An explosive weapon;

-- b) A machine gun;
+- a.
+A machine gun;

-- c) A short-barrel firearm;
+- b.
+A short-barrel firearm;

-- 2. Armor-piercing ammunition;
+- 112. Armor-piercing ammunition;

-- 3. A chemical dispensing device;
+- 113. A chemical dispensing device;

-- 4. A zip gun;
+- 114. A zip gun;

-- 5. A tire deflation device;
+- 115. A tire deflation device; or

-- 6. An improvised explosive device; or
+- 116. An improvised explosive device.

-- 7. A firearm silencer, unless classified as a curio or relic by the U.S. Department of Justice or the actor otherwise possesses, manufactures, transports, repairs, or sells the firearm silencer in compliance with federal law.

-Public Lewdness is defined by Penal Code 21.07 as an offense that occurs when a person knowingly engages in an act of sexual intercourse, deviate sexual intercourse, or sexual contact in a public place or, if not in a public place, is reckless about whether another is present who will be offended or alarmed by the act.
+Public Lewdness is defined by Penal Code 21.07 as an offense that occurs when a person knowingly engages in an act of sexual intercourse, deviate sexual intercourse, or sexual contact in a public place or, if not in a public place, when the person is reckless about whether another is present who will be offended or alarmed by the act.

 Public school fraternity, sorority, secret society, or gang means an organization composed wholly or in part of students that seeks to perpetuate itself by taking additional members from the students enrolled in school based on a decision of its membership rather than on the free choice of a qualified student.
-Educational organizations listed in Section 37.121(d) of the Education Code are excepted from this definition.
+Educational organizations listed in Education Code 37.121(d) are excepted from this definition.

 Reasonable belief is that which an ordinary person of average intelligence and sound mind would believe.
 Chapter 37 requires certain disciplinary decisions when the superintendent or designee has a reasonable belief that a student engaged in conduct punishable as a felony offense.
-In forming such a reasonable belief, the superintendent or designee may use all available information, including the notice of a student's arrest under Article 15.27 of the Code of Criminal Procedure.
+In forming such a reasonable belief, the superintendent or designee may use all available information, including the notice of a student's arrest under Code of Criminal Procedure Article 15.27.

-Self-defense is the use of force against another to the degree a person reasonably believes the force is immediately necessary to protect himself or herself.
+Self-defense is the use of force against another to the degree a person reasonably believes is immediately necessary to protect himself or herself.